holgerschlegel/gpio2mqtt/README.md

 - PulseCounter: a basic pulse counter
 - ElectricityPulseMeter: a pulse counter based energy meter (Ferraris counter) with enery (kWh) and power (W) output
 - Announce devices to Home Assistant MQTT auto discovery
+- Systemd service file example and sd_notify integration

 ## Todos

-- systemd service file and notification integration
+Nothing left that I have thought of so far ...

 ## Bookmarks for References and Docs